ConduciveMammal/shopify-liquidator/README.md

 To use the CLI, the store needs the companion Shopify app installed so the authentication flow can complete and the CLI can access the Theme API on that shop.

-> [!WARNING]
-> Shopify currently protects live theme deletion behind separate Theme API access. `write_themes` on its own is not enough.
-Without Shopify granting the app the theme modification exemption, authentication, theme discovery, and dry runs still work, but the live `themeDelete` mutation will be blocked.

 ## Install with npm

 ### Requirements